DISTRIBUTION BOARD SPECIFICATION

 - The switch shall be of the rotary type with CAM or WHIPE action air break contacts with two openings per pole.

 - The positions shall be clearly and accurately indicated on the faceplate in relation to the handle position.

 - The selector shall be suitable for flush mounting.

 - The voltmeter fuses shall be of the cartridge type with fuse carrier and fuse base with terminals.
-The fuse shall only be removable after drawing out of the fuse carrier and to remove the cartridge from the carrier.
-Re-wireable fuses shall not be acceptable.
-The fuse holder base shall be designed and manufactured for flush mounting and shall be installed on the same panel with selector switch and the voltmeter.
+The fuse shall only be removable after drawing out of the fuse carrier and removing the cartridge from the carrier.
+Rewireable fuses shall not be acceptable.
+The fuse holder base shall be designed and manufactured for flush mounting and shall be installed on the same panel with the selector switch and the voltmeter.

 - Current transformers shall be of the ring type and shall be neatly installed.
 The area for the conductor shall be just big enough for installation to prevent inaccuracy.
 The current transformers shall be designed for the specified primary current with a 5 Amp secondary current.

 - The current transformer rating shall be designed to take the instrument load to prevent any misreadings.

 - For indicating instruments the accuracy shall be Class 2.
 For measuring purposes the accuracy up to 200A shall be Class 1, from 250 to 600A Class 0,5 and from 900A up shall be Class 0,2.
 Safety Class shall be 5P or 10P as applicable.